Tag Archives: diction/grammar/style/usage

 If you find typos in this document, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.

-Cultural Literacy: Entropy
+Cultural Literacy: Michael Jordan

-Here is a Cultural Literacy worksheet on entropy.
-This is a full-page worksheet with a reading of six sentences (of which, more below) and six comprehension questions.
+Here is a Cultural Literacy worksheet on Michael Jordan.
+This is a half-page worksheet with a reading of two long compound sentences–which may need shortening for emergent and struggling readers–and three comprehension questions.
+Once again, just the basics.

 If you find typos in this document, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.